-The following table shows each NEO's annual target bonus opportunity (expressed as a percentage of base salary and as a dollar amount) for 2019:
+The following table shows each NEO's annual target bonus opportunity (expressed as a percentage of base salary and as a dollar amount) for 2020:

-Annual Target Bonu s as of the end of 2019
+Annual Target Bonu is as of f the end of 2020

 NEO % of Base Salary Amount

-Rowan Trollope 115% \$ 661,250
+Rowan Trollope 113% \$ 661,250

-Barry Zwarenstein 75% 287,250
+Barry Zwarenstein 75% 300,000

-Daniel Burkland 81% 325,000
+Daniel Burkland 81% 332,100

-Jonathan Rosenberg 60% 210,000

-Scott Welch 60% 198,600
+Scott Welch 60% 216,600

-2019 Bonus Program: Company Financial Performance Component
+2020 Bonus Program: Company Financial Performance Component

-In February 2019, the Compensation Committee approved revenue and Adjusted EBITDA as the company performance measures for the year and established target performance levels for each quarter based on our annual operating plan approved by the Board.
-The Compensation Committee chose revenue and Adjusted EBITDA as the performance measures for the 2019 Bonus Program because they are key performance indicators used by us in managing our business, and are linked to our growth and profitability and the creation of long-term stockholder value.
-For purposes of the 2019 Bonus Program, "Adjusted EBITDA" is calculated using net income (loss) before (1) depreciation and amortization, (2) stock-based compensation, (3) interest income, expense and other, (4) provision for income taxes, and (5) other items that do not directly affect what we consider to be our core operating performance.
+In February 2020, the Compensation Committee approved revenue and Adjusted EBITDA as the company performance measures for the year and established target performance levels for each semi-annual period based on our annual operating plan approved by the Board.
+The Compensation Committee chose revenue and Adjusted EBITDA as the performance measures for the 2020 Bonus Program because they are key performance indicators used by us in managing our business, and are linked to our growth and profitability and the creation of long-term stockholder value.
+For purposes of the 2020 Bonus Program, "Adjusted EBITDA" is calculated using net income (loss) before (1) depreciation and amortization, (2) stock-based compensation, (3) interest income, expense and other, (4) provision for income taxes, and (5) other items that do not directly affect what we consider to be our core operating performance.

 Achievement below 90% of the revenue target, or 80% below the Adjusted EBITDA target, would result in no cash payout with respect to such performance measure.
 Achievement up to 125% of the revenue target would result in increasing payouts up to a maximum payout of 150% of the portion of the financial performance component allocated to the revenue measure.
+Achievement up to 150% of the Adjusted EBITDA target would result in increasing payouts up to a maximum payout of 150% of the portion of the financial performance component allocated to the revenue measure.
 Achievement up to 150% of the Adjusted EBITDA target would result in increasing payouts up to a maximum payout of 150% of the portion of the financial performance component allocated to the Adjusted EBITDA measure.
 In the event that our actual Adjusted EBITDA was below 80% of the Adjusted EBITDA target, the maximum cash payout for achieving the revenue target would have been 100% of the revenue target bonus.